-Prior Authorization - Approval in advance to get services.
-In the network portion of a PPO, some in-network medical services are covered only if your doctor or other in-network provider gets "prior authorization" from our plan.
+Prior Authorization - Approval in advance to get covered services.
+In the in-network portion of a PPO, some in-network medical services are covered only if your doctor or other in-network provider gets "prior authorization" from our plan.
 In a PPO, you do not need prior authorization to obtain out-of-network services.
 However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
+Some drugs are covered only if your doctor or other in-network provider gets "prior authorization" from us.
+Covered drugs that need prior authorization are marked in the formulary.